sonots/cumo/README.md

 => 15
 ```

-### How to switch from Numo to Cumo
+### Switching from Numo to Cumo

-Basically, following command should make it work with Cumo.
+The following find-and-replace should just work:

 ```
 find . -type f | xargs sed -i -e 's/Numo/Cumo/g' -e 's/numo/cumo/g'
 ```

-If you want to switch Numo and Cumo dynamically, following snippets should work:
+If you want to dynamically switch between Numo and Cumo, something like the following will work:

 ```ruby
 if gpu